seligj95/app-service-aspire-eshop-agents/README.md

 azd up
 ```

+Follow the prompts to complete the deployment.
+This will take about 5 minutes to complete.

 **📝 Important:** Note the App Service URL from the deployment (e.g., `https://app-web-xyz123.azurewebsites.net`).
 You'll need this URL in the following steps.

 This inventory service provides: